 Gross profit.
-As a result of the proportionally larger increase in software revenues and increased productivity realized in our Medical and Industrial Production segments, the overall gross profit margin increased to 60.4% in the year ended December 31, 2013 from 59.7% in the year ended December 31, 2012, an increase of 0.7 percentage points.
-For the year ended December 31, 2013, gross profit of €41.5 million reflected growth of 17.6% compared to the prior year.
+As a result of the relatively lower revenue growth in the Materialise Medical segment and the set-up of new production lines in both the Materialise Medical and Materialise Manufacturing segments, the overall gross profit margin (our gross profit divided by our revenue) decreased slightly to 57.9% in the year ended December 31, 2015 from 60.2% in the year ended December 31, 2014.
+For the year ended December 31, 2015, gross profit of €59.1 million reflected growth of 20.7% compared to the prior year.

 Research and development expenses.
-Research and development expenses were $\notin 10.6$ million in the year ended December 31, 2013 compared to $\notin 9.4$ million in the year ended December 31, 2012, an increase of $\notin 1.2$ million, or 12.4%.
-This increase in research and development expenses was primarily attributable to an increased investment in medical research projects, which increased by $\notin 0.7$ million, and software development, which increased by $\notin 0.4$ million, as compared to the year ended December 31, 2012.
+Research and development expenses were \in 18.2 million in the year ended December 31, 2015 compared to \in 15.1 million in the year ended December 31, 2014, an increase of \in 3.1 million, or 20.5%.
+This increase in research and development expenses was primarily attributable to an increased investment in medical research projects, which increased by \in 1.8 million, and software development, which increased by \in 1.0 million, as compared to the year ended December 31, 2014.

 Sales and marketing expenses.
-Sales and marketing expenses increased from $\notin$ 19.8 million in the year ended December 31, 2012 to $\notin$ 22.4 million in the year ended December 31, 2013, an increase of $\notin$ 2.6 million, or 13.1%.
-This increase was primarily attributable to a significant increase in headcount in connection with our efforts to increase our sales volume, mainly in the Medical and Industrial Production segments, resulting in increased payroll expenses related to sales and marketing expenses of $\notin$ 1.5 million and $\notin$ 0.7 million, respectively, as compared to the year ended December 31, 2012.
+Sales and marketing expenses increased from €27.5 million in the year ended December 31, 2014 to €36.8 million in the year ended December 31, 2014, an increase of €9.3 million, or 33.7%.
+This increase was primarily attributable to an increase in headcount in connection with our efforts to increase our sales volume, resulting in increased payroll expenses related to sales and marketing expenses.

 General and administrative expenses.
-General and administrative expenses were $\in 8.7$ million in the year ended December 31, 2013 compared to $\in 8.1$ million in the year ended December 31, 2012, an increase of $\in 0.6$ million, or 6.8%.
-This increase reflects investment in corporate functions such as human resources and finance, as well as increased legal, accounting and other services of $\in 0.2$ million in connection with preparation for our initial public offering.
+General and administrative expenses were \in 15.0 million in the year ended December 31, 2015 compared to \in 11.6 million in the year ended December 31, 2014, an increase of \in 3.4 million, or 29.2%.
+This reflects increased investments in corporate functions such as human resources and finance, as well as increased legal, accounting and other services mainly in connection with our operating as a public company subsequent to our initial public offering.

-Other operating income.
-Other operating income increased from $\notin$ 4.6 million in the year ended December 31, 2012 to $\notin$ 5.1 million in the year ended December 31, 2013.
-This increase in other operating income was primarily attributable to an increase in funding for research and development projects.
-In the year ended December 31, 2013, $\notin$ 3.2 million out of the $\notin$ 5.1 million other operating income was a release of grant income directly related to the level of research and development effort, consisting of withholding tax exemptions for qualifying researchers and partial funding of research and development contracts.
+Net other operating income.
+Net other operating income increased from \in 5.7 million in the year ended December 31, 2014 to \in 7.1 million in the year ended December 31, 2015.
+This increase in other operating income was primarily attributable to an increase in grants and funding for research and development projects of \in 1.4 million.
+In the year ended December 31, 2015, \in 5.4 million out of the \in 7.1 million net other operating income was a release of grant income directly related to the level of research and development effort, consisting of withholding tax exemptions for qualifying researchers, development grants, and partial funding of research and development contracts, as compared to \in 3.6 million in the year ended December 31, 2014.

 Financial expenses.
-Financial expenses increased from $\notin 1.1$ million in the year ended December 31, 2012 to $\notin 1.3$ million in the year ended December 31, 2013, an increase of $\notin 0.2$ million, due to an increase in foreign currency losses of $\notin 0.1$ million and an increase in other financial expenses of $\notin 0.1$ million.
+Financial expenses increased from &1.2 million in the year ended December 31, 2014 to &2.5 million in the year ended December 31, 2015, an increase of &1.3 million.